Pier Giorgio Frassati: Posthumous recognition

 Frassati is the eponym and patron of the Frassati Catholic Academy in Wauconda which is a middle school founded in the Archdiocese of Chicago in 2010 and also the Frassati Catholic High School which opened in August 2013 in Houston.
 Blessed Pier Giorgio Frassati Catholic School was opened as part of the Toronto Catholic District School Board on 3 September 2013 in the Scarborough area of Toronto in Canada.

 Pier Giorgio Frassati is the patron of Bishop McGuinness High School in Oklahoma, and the school awards the "Blessed Pier Giorgio Frassati Award" to its students who have performed a high level of service to others.

 Frassati Australia - based in Brisbane - venerates Pier Giorgio Frassati as their patron and as a role model for adolescent men.
 Frassati Australia engages them in the Catholic faith and encourages them to encounter Christ through living an authentic Catholic life in brotherhood and through charitable outreach.
 At the present time, there are at least three Frassati Houses in Brisbane and around twelve men in these houses.

-Christendom College in Front Royal, Virginia, a Roman Catholic liberal arts college, has hosted the Frassati Invitational rugby tournament annually, since 2016.
+Christendom College in Front Royal, Virginia, a Roman Catholic liberal arts college, has hosted the Frassati Invitational rugby tournament annually since 2016.

-On 22 March 2019, Auburn University's Catholic Ministry dedicated Blessed Pier Giorgio Frassati Chapel in Auburn, Alabama with Archbishop Rodi of Mobile, The chapel allows for Auburn's college students the ability to pray there 24 hours a day and hosts Thursday evening mass there during the school year.
+On 22 March 2019, Auburn University's Catholic Ministry dedicated Blessed Pier Giorgio Frassati Chapel in Auburn, Alabama, with Archbishop Rodi of Mobile.
+The chapel allows for Auburn's college students the ability to pray there 24 hours a day and hosts Thursday evening mass there during the school year.
 The chapel also holds a relic of Blessed Frassati.

-On 10 December 2021, the Pontifical and Royal University of Santo Tomas inaugurated the Saint Pier Giorgio Frassati Building which now houses the senior high school program of the university.
+On 10 December 2021, the Pontifical and Royal University of Santo Tomas in Manila, Philippines inaugurated the Saint Pier Giorgio Frassati Building, which now houses the senior high school program of the university.

+In March 2020, Bishop Robert E. Guglielmone gave the directive for a new Catholic community to be established in Carolina Forest, South Carolina, holding Sunday mass at the Saint Elizabeth Ann Seton Catholic School.
+The success and growth of this new group led Bishop Jacques Fabre-Jeune to give the official decree of establishing the new Parish of the Blessed Pier Giorgio Frassati on February 6, 2023.
+In September 2024, the parish purchased a tract of land around the Seton School to develop into a church and campus.
+Currently, the parish is fundraising and master planning the campus.

 Papal recognition

-In 1989 John Paul II visited his tomb and paid honor to him calling him the "Man of the Eight Beatitudes".
+In 1989, John Paul II visited his tomb and paid honour to him, calling him the "Man of the Eight Beatitudes".
 Pope Benedict XVI called upon adolescents in 2010 to follow the example of Frassati to "... discover that it is worth committing oneself to God ... to respond to His call in the fundamental decisions" throughout one's life.

 Pope Francis venerated Frassati's remains in November 2015 while visiting Turin.

 Relics

-Frassati's remains have been moved from their resting place in Turin twice for World Youth Day, to Sydney in 2008 and to Kraków in 2016.
+Frassati's remains have been moved from their resting place in Turin three times for World Youth Day, to Sydney in 2008, to Kraków in 2016 and to Rome in August 2025.